 define('WP_MEMORY_LIMIT', '256M');

-For more detailed instructions, see our guide on how to fix WordPress memory exhausted error.
+For more detailed instructions, see our guide on how to fix the WordPress memory exhausted error.

-Another possible reason as to why you can’t see the plugins menu in WordPress could be that your site is part of a WordPress multi-site network, and the network admin has disabled the plugins menu item on network sites.
+Another possible reason that you can’t see the Plugins menu in WordPress is if your site is part of a WordPress multisite network, and the network admin has disabled the Plugins menu item on the network’s sites.

 It is pretty much the same scenario as WordPress.com.
-The network admins need to consider the server stability, WordPress security, and load balancing issues.
+The network admins must consider server stability, WordPress security, and load-balancing issues.
 To solve this problem, you can ask your network administrator to install plugins for you.

-For more on this topic, see our guide on why do you not see all plugins on WordPress multisite installs
+For more on this topic, see our guide on why you don’t see all plugins on WordPress multisite installs.

 We hope this article helped you learn why you can’t add or install plugins in WordPress.
-You may also want to see our list of must have WordPress plugins for your website.
+You may also want to see our list of the must-have WordPress plugins and our guide on common WordPress errors and how to fix them.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.